Get Out of My Life, but First Could you Drive Me and Cheryl to the Mall: A Parent’s Guide to the New Teenager

-One of the most profound books that examine parenting from a different angle, it goes into the heart of the problems that parents have with children, challenging society’s dependence on discipline, and urging the reader to let go of fear-based ideologies.
-This read could actually change one’s entire perspective on parenting.
+One of the most profound books that examine parenting from a different angle.
+This book goes into the heart of parents’ problems with children, challenging society’s dependence on discipline and urging the reader to let go of fear-based ideologies.
+This read could change one’s entire perspective on parenting.

 – Lawrence J. Cohen

-Yet another interesting read, the book talks about how parents need to sometimes let their guard down, and become a part of their child’s world, take part in their fun and games.
-This would lead to fostering a healthy and happy bond between them.
-At the same time, they get a glimpse of what their child’s life is all about.
+Yet another interesting read, the book talks about how parents need to let their guard down sometimes and become a part of their child’s world, taking part in their fun and games.
+This would lead to fostering a healthy and happy bond between them and help to get a glimpse of what their child’s life is all about.